PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-08 15:14:04
+Last updated: 2024-04-08 15:14:37
-Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White
+Random Quote: The Wall can stop an army, but not a man alone.  -  Mance Rayder